sarthak-007-code/sarthak-007-code/README.md

 ### ⚡ Cybersecurity Enthusiast | ENTC Student | CTF Player

 I am an Electronics and Telecommunication Engineering student with a deep fascination for how software interacts with hardware.
-My focus lies at the intersection of **Cybersecurity** and **Embedded Systems**, specifically in Reverse Engineering, Forensics, and Low-level architecture.
+My focus lies at the intersection of **Cybersecurity** and **Embedded Systems**.

 ---